 - CHOCOLATE: Semi sweet or dark.
 I used chocolate chips, but chocolate chunks or a chocolate bar roughly chopped also works.

 - BUTTERMILK: Buttermilk adds a delicious, slightly tangy flavor, and a moist, tender texture to muffins.
 No need to make a trip to the store for buttermilk!
-Just substitute the buttermilk for the same amount of plain, full fat yogurt or whole milk and the muffins will still turn out great!
+You can substitute the buttermilk for the same amount of whole milk or plain, full fat yogurt.

 - BUTTER: I prefer unsalted but salted can be used.